powell-clark/supervised-machine-learning/README.md

 pip install -r requirements.txt
 ```

-## 📝 License & Usage
+## Contributing & License

+This project is licensed under the Apache License 2.0
-© 2025 Powell-Clark Limited.
-All rights reserved.
+Copyright (c) 2025 Powell-Clark Limited

-This educational resource is created to help others learn machine learning from first principles.

-### Permissions
-✅ Use and adapt these materials for learning
-✅ Contribute improvements via pull requests
-✅ Share with attribution in educational contexts
-✅ Use code examples in your projects

-### Contact
+### Contributing
-For questions or commercial use inquiries:
-- 📧 emmanuel@powell-clark.com
+We welcome community contributions to improve these educational materials!
+Here's how you can help:

+- Spot a typo or unclear explanation?
+Open a pull request
+- Have an idea for improvement?
+Create an issue
+- Want to add new examples or exercises?
+We'd love to see them
+- Found a bug in the code?
+Let us know

+Contributors will be acknowledged in our CONTRIBUTORS.md file which will be created with our first contribution.

-### How to Credit
+### Citation
-If you found this resource helpful, please credit as:
+If you use these materials in your work, please cite as:
 ```
 Powell-Clark (2025).
 Supervised Machine Learning from First Principles.
 GitHub: https://github.com/powell-clark/supervised-machine-learning
 ```

----
-Written by Emmanuel Powell-Clark
+### Contact
+Questions or feedback?
+Contact emmanuel@powell-clark.com